fhltang/chews/README.md

     virtualenv --no-site-packages --distribute .env && source .env/bin/activate && pip install -r requirements.txt
     make chews

+Explanation of the installation steps:

+   1. Install package `protobuf` to bring in the protobuf compiler.
+   2. Fetch the sources for Chews.
+   3. Use `virtualenv` to create and activate a virtual environment then use `pip` to install python library dependencies.
+   4. Use `make` to compile the protobuf definitions.

 ### Create a cloud workstation

 We can reuse the example workstations in the config file in `configs/test.config`.